 Unlike the Designer, where you build and design your website, the Editor only allows you to edit and manage the content.
-With its simple, easy-to-use interface, the Editor gives you a number of tools to manage a published website.
-And with collaborator access, you can invite your clients to manage their own site without breaking the design.
+With its simplified interface, the Editor gives you several tools to manage a published website.
+And with Collaborator access, you can invite your clients to manage their own site without breaking the design.

 We've built a client's guide to the Editor, which you're welcome to clone, customize, and share with your clients to give them easy access to all the following info.

 The Webflow Editor lives in your published website.
-It allows you to edit the content of your site directly on the page or manage pages and content through the Editor panel.
+It allows you to edit the content on your site directly on the page or manage pages and content through the Editor panel.